 The children are left to sort of fend for themselves they're under the care of their aunt but they get sent off to a farm for Christmas and then they have an absolutely wonderful time they do all sorts of games in the snow and around the farm

-and it's just a really charming little story again there's a lovely carol singing scene in this book which I absolutely love they also get up to some adventures or they stop um sheep stealers from stealing the sheep on the farm and it just is a cozy lovely little story.
+and it's just a really charming little story again there's a lovely Carol singing scene in this book which I absolutely love they also get up to some adventures or they stop um sheep stealers from stealing the sheep on the farm and it just is a cozy lovely little story.

-This is 'castaway Christmas by Margaret j baker' so it's one of the books on my to-be reg pile it says what a prospect for Christmas.
-Pinks and their brother lincoln find themselves stranded in a strange house with no money no food
+This is 'Castaway Christmas by Margaret J. Baker' so it's one of the books on my to-be reg pile it says what a prospect for Christmas.
+Pinks and their brother Lincoln find themselves stranded in a strange house with no money no food

-and flood water rises all around them then lincoln gets marooned on a tiny island and is rescued in the nick of time by his dog swimming across to him with a rope.
+and flood water rises all around them lincoln gets marooned on a tiny island and is rescued in the nick of time by his dog swimming across to him with a rope.

-this is an exciting interesting story showing exactly how resourceful ordinary children can be when they are really up against it see it's again a sort of classic example of children's literature from the interval years
+this is an exciting interesting story showing exactly how resourceful ordinary children can be when they are really up against it it's again a sort of classic example of children's literature from the interval years

-and also just post-war years where the children were often just left to fend for themselves and parents are mysteriously absent a lot of the time but this just sounds really fun and I hope you enjoy this one.
+and also just post-war years where the children were often just left to fend for themselves and parents were mysteriously absent a lot of the time but this just sounds really fun and I hope you enjoy this one.

-and then I've mentioned before that I absolutely loved the stories by Malcolm Savile when I was little my favorite series by him are the lone pine books but I also really loved the Nettleford books there are only four in the series and this is the second and it's called Christmas at Nettleford by Malcolm Savile
+and then I've mentioned before that I absolutely loved the stories by Malcolm Savile when I was little my favorite series by him is the lone pine books but I also really loved the Nettleford books there are only four in the series and this is the second and it's called Christmas at Nettleford by Malcolm Savile

 I love the cover it's so pretty and this is such a lovely book to read at Christmas time it's one of my absolute all-time favorite Christmas reads it's about two sets of families Elizabeth is the daughter of the uh vicar of Nettleford she's about 15 years old and she has an older brother and also a younger brother and she is best friends with sally who's the daughter of the bookshop owner of Nettleford.